 We’re a 501(c)3.
 All support is tax deductible to the fullest extent allowed.
 This is true for physical and service support as well as financial; if you have equipment or services to provide, even if it’s not on our wishlist, drop us a line at email@example.com — we’re grateful for any attention, and that includes plain old good words of encouragement too (which aren’t tax deductible but sure are appreciated).

-A word about Bellows Falls, where we are and which we love.
-It’s rich in culture and nature, but economically depressed.
-Bellows Falls has the lowest median household income of any incorporated village in Vermont; more than $23,000 less than the U.S. average, with 22.6% of the population below the poverty level.
-And yet the community has rallied to support this project by supporting the physical and technical infrastructure, providing professional advice, volunteering time and muscle, and more.
-If you’d like to help, here’s a button to make a donation on plastic in any amount via PayPal (you don’t need a PayPal account).
+Bellows Falls is where we are and we love it here.
+It’s rich in culture and nature, but has the lowest median household income of any incorporated village in Vermont — it’s more than $23,000 less than the U.S. average, and 22.6% of the population lives below the poverty level.
+And yet the community has rallied to support this project by helping with the physical and technical infrastructure, providing experience-based advice, volunteering time and muscle, and more.
+If you’d like to help too, here’s a button to make a donation on plastic in any amount via PayPal (you don’t need a PayPal account).
 A wishlist follows further below if you’re interested in doing something very specific.
 And down below that, find information on sponsorships and underwriting.

 Optionally, checks payable to “Stage 33 Live” can be dropped off at any Stage 33 Live event, or mailed to our administrative address: Stage 33 Live; 8A Atkinson St; Bellows Falls VT 05101.
 (For tax deduction reporting, Stage 33 Live Ltd’s nonprofit EIN is 82-2349941.)